MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core-mvc.md

 ### wwwroot

-In ASP.NETCore, the web root folder is where the application looks for static files.
+In ASP.NETCore, the application looks for the static files in this folder.

 ### AppManifest